collegeman/plugin-diff-command/README.md

-Sometimes you encounter a WordPress codebase and you're not sure if the plugins installed in it have bee modified.
+Sometimes you encounter a WordPress codebase and you're not sure if the plugins installed in it have been modified.

 This is a simple [WP-CLI](http://wp-cli.org/) command for running diff between installed plugins and the source code freely available on WordPress.org.